Table of Contents:

 oldval = x[ix]

-x[ix] = oldval + h # increment by h
+x[ix] = oldval + h # Increment by h

-fxph = f(x) # evalute f(x + h)
+fxph = f(x) # Evaluate f(x + h)

 x[ix] = oldval - h

-fxmh = f(x) # evaluate f(x - h)
+fxmh = f(x) # Evaluate f(x - h)

-x[ix] = oldval # restore
+x[ix] = oldval # Restore

-# compute the partial derivative with centered formula
+# Compute the partial derivative with centered formula.

 grad[ix] = (fxph - fxmh) / (2 * h) # the slope